rolandinsh/itempropwp/readme.txt

 NEW in 3.0

-* new: context, without context for SEo this plugin was somehow useless.
+* new: context, without context for SEO this plugin was somehow useless.
 We FIXED it ;)
 * new: itemprop="name"
 * new: itemprop="url"
 * new: itemprop="image"